Chrissyx/newsscript/Readme.txt

 newsscriptfooter: For the page navigation under the news listing
 newsscriptcomments: For the whole comments area
 You can define those classes in the <head>...</head> section or include them in your own CSS file.
-For more information about CSS, see here: http://en.wikibooks.org/wiki/CSS_Programming
+For more information about CSS, see here: https://en.wikibooks.org/wiki/Cascading_Style_Sheets

 -I'm getting a message "Fatal error: Call to undefined function imagecreatetruecolor()" while uploading a pic?!?
 Automatic scaling of a category image needs the GD library loaded as PHP extension.
 If you don't have any access to the php.ini file to activate it, you have to adjust the image size manually before uploading.

 -My question isn't answered here!
 Sorry, no more FAQ entries for now.
-Please visit my board at http://www.chrissyx.com/forum/ for more help.
+Please visit my board at https://www.chrissyx.com/forum/ for more help.
-Or write me an e-mail: chris@chrissyx.com
+Or write me an email: chris@chrissyx.com

 BBCode reference